11 minute read

 Your employees might sometimes quit because of lower salaries than industry standards, unethical work culture, insufficient employee benefits, lack of incentives, etc. When more employees quit frequently, it might indicate that there are issues with your company.

 You can make changes to your business by having a better understanding of your turnover rate.
 These improvements will directly benefit your company.

 For instance, lower employee turnover will mean higher employee productivity, better teamwork, and increased employee retention rates.

-The employee net promoter score is an important KPI that you should keep in mind if you want to reduce your employee turnover rate.
+The employee net promoter score is another important KPI that you should track if you want to reduce your employee turnover rate.